Decoding the Human Excretory System: A Comprehensive Diagram and Explanation

 - Lungs: Excrete carbon dioxide, a waste product of cellular respiration, through exhalation.

-- Liver: Plays a crucial role in detoxification, breaking down harmful substances and preparing them for excretion by the kidneys.
+- Liver: is key here in detoxification, breaking down harmful substances and preparing them for excretion by the kidneys.
 It also produces urea from ammonia, a highly toxic waste product of protein metabolism.

 - Large Intestine: Eliminates undigested food waste through the process of defecation.
-While not strictly part of the excretory system, the large intestine plays a crucial role in eliminating solid waste from the body.
+While not strictly part of the excretory system, the large intestine is key here in eliminating solid waste from the body.

 Step-by-Step Process of Waste Removal